 About Sandi Gumeson

-Meanwhile lets just say that we are proud Sandi Gumeson contributed a whooping 23 entries.
+But we are proud to say that Sandi Gumeson contributed 23 entries already.

 As you may have heard, Congress will likely be voting on major changes to the tax code this fall through the Tax Cuts and Jobs Act (TCJA).
 At this time it has not been put into law, and the Senate may propose changes; however, if it passes, here is what you need to know.
 (The […]